 Mike Maycock is the Senior Manager of Apparel Development at Under Armour, overseeing Team Sports and International On-Field.
 Mike plays a key role in moving strategic business goals forward including the integration of 3D Technology in sports apparel while ensuring quality, fit and functionality is at a premium level for top tier athletes.

-Natacha Alpert has been in the footwear industry working creatively for footwear brands for the past 14 years with the iconic brands Nine West, Allen Edmonds, Vince, Via Spiga, Franco Sarto, Dr Scholl's, Naturalizer, DVF, Ryka, Sam Edelman, Kenneth Cole, Timberland, Adidas and Reebok in the USA and Globally.
+Natacha Alpert has been in the footwear industry working creatively for footwear brands for the past 14 years with the iconic brands Caleres, Nine West, Allen Edmonds, Vince, Via Spiga, Franco Sarto, Dr Scholl's, Naturalizer, DVF, Ryka, Sam Edelman, Kenneth Cole, Timberland, Adidas and Reebok in the USA and Globally.
 Her main focus is bringing together fashion and innovation buliding product collections in lifestyle brands with a vision to create iconic products.
 By combining Innovation, 3D Printing, Robotics, Computer Vision Technology and Nanotechnology MIRAS3D connects each brand to the next paradigm in the design industry.
-After living oversea's in Italy, London and Istanbul for many years - her expertise is bringing cultural design cues and innovation to life on a Global level.
-Focusing on 3D printing in fashion - her main goal is how to introduce new technologies to consumers and help evolve production and design as we know it.

 IEEE Standards Association

 Sean Lane is Senior Manager at Kalypso.
-Before that, Sean acted as Director, Product Technologies & Digital Innovation at Columbia Sportswear, where he has been responsible for technologies that support Product Creation from design through development, sourcing, costing, and quality.
+Before that, Sean acted as Director, Product Technologies & Digital Innovation at Columbia Sportswear, where he was responsible for the technologies that supported Product Creation from design through development, sourcing, costing, and quality.
 Prior to Columbia Sportswear, Sean was with Nike for 15 years where he held several leadership roles in operations and technology, including Director of Product Creation Technology, focused on merchandising and analytics.
-While he focuses on all things product related, his primary attention is aimed at PLM and 3D for Columbia Sportswear.

-Steve is a senior consulting partner, who collaborates with clients, technology firms, academia and trade associations to identify and exploit new opportunities to transform or even positively disrupt their businesses – helping them translate what is possible to what is practical in the retail space.
-He is currently leading senior product executives through the adoption of digital technologies and new business models to help these clients fundamentally change how they bring proprietary brands and products to market.
+Steve is a senior consulting partner at Kalypso.
+In this capacity, Steve collaborates with clients, technology firms, academia and trade associations to identify and exploit new opportunities to transform or even positively disrupt their businesses – helping them translate what is possible to what is practical in the retail space.
+Steve currently leads senior product executives through the adoption of digital technologies and new business models to help these clients fundamentally change how they bring proprietary brands and products to market.

 André Wolper has spent the last decade working to transform online shopping for apparel and footwear into visually immersive and customizable interactions.
 Since 2008, as CEO and founder of Embodee®, he has led development of a web-based 3D visualization platform that enables businesses to give their customers these virtual product experiences.
 André started the company after his tenure as CEO of the U.S. subsidiary of Mental Images, Inc., a company now part of NVIDIA and specializing in image rendering and 3D modeling.
 André also had a diverse 20-year career at Intel, including as co-architect of the company’s first superscalar microprocessor and as general manager and director of its venture arm, Intel Capital.

-Now the Group Vice President at the newly formed Innovation Next division of PVH, his team serves the innovation needs of all brands at PVH, one of the worlds largest importers of apparel, who’s brands include Calvin Klein, Tommy Hifiger, Izod, and Speedo.
+Barry is the Group Vice President of the newly formed Innovation Next division of PVH; his team serves the innovation needs of all brands at PVH, one of the worlds largest importers of apparel, who’s brands include Calvin Klein, Tommy Hifiger, Izod, and Speedo.
+Barry's experience as the VP of Hardgoods Speedo, where he used his knowledge working with outdoor athletes to help train Olympians by advancing ideation in the hydrodynamic space using physics, engineered innovation and biomimicry to create cutting edge technical swimming gear, made him a perfect candidate to lead the wider Innovation Next division.

 Carnegie Mellon University